bradcerasani/bradcerasani.me/content/projects/home-renovation/index.md

 In total I built five discrete lights; each addressable individually or by group from the Philips Hue app or any voice assistant.
 They work seamlessly with standard in-wall switches to match the rest of the house.

-In terms of brightness, at peak output the three fixtures in the kitchen are capable of around 23,400 lm at 4200k, with a CRI of 95+.
+In terms of brightness, at peak output the three fixtures in the kitchen are capable of roughly 23,400 lm at 4200k, with a CRI of 95+.
 This equates to approximately 29 standard 60W light bulbs or 78 Philips Hue GU10s.

 <ThreeUp
 image1="/video/projects/home-renovation/controller-2.mp4"